 Step 4: Register

-Similarly, should you win at your national preselection, or not be required to have one, you should register for the international preselection stage.
-As mentioned above, to do so, you simply have to inform your IOC Representative, or if you don’t have one, contact the Execom.
+Similarly, should you win at your national selection, or not be required to have one, you should register for the international preselection stage.
+As mentioned above, to do so, you simply have to inform your national representative, or if you do not have one, contact the execom.

 Step 5: Work on the Problems

 It goes without saying that methodical work on the problems is the most crucial part of a successful IPT run.
 Every team has a different style of execution, assigning different problems to small groups, working on each problem individually or instead together as a whole.
 Depending on the available number of team members, the distribution of work and their respective experience and level, a team may chose to spend more time on specific problems while completely disregarding others.

 While there is no set number of problems required to participate, it is highly crucial to work on the problems of the national selection or, if there is no national selection, at least one of the international preselection problems, as you will be required to provide their solution to secure your spot in the Tournament.
 Other than those limitations the quantity of problems as well as the quality of work on each of them is totally up to your team.
 It is important to note however, that having a small number of solved problems can possibly result to heavy grade penalties when operating as a reporter, while not being familiar with the solution of a problem can be a great hindrance to the role of the opponent and reviewer.
 The specifics of these roles can be found here.
 Finding the golden ration between available workhours and team members against number and quality of problem solutions can be a make or break point of a successful run.

 Regardless of the style of group or solo approach, or the amount of problems and extent of their study, there are some key points that every team must make sure to follow: